 • where a person is receiving bad news or information that is potentially life-changing

 • where a person is receiving a cancer diagnosis or discussing cancer treatment options

 • where a person is distressed or stressedIn addition, consideration should also be given as to whether a family member or supporting person can attend a consultation virtually, for example, via an electronic platform or by phone, if a relative or friend cannot attend in person.
 There may also be occasions where more than one accompanying person is required e.g. translator, mobility support.

-We know that this is still going to be difficult for our patients, unable to see us for routine dental care for many months.
-We appreciate your patience and understanding.
+We know that this is going to be difficult for all in this pandemic and we appeal for your patience, support and understanding.